-Home-Ec 101: Skills for Everyday Living has become my go to book.
-Mostly to prove to my husband that I am “normal”.
-My husband has always thought me to be crazy…sometimes more crazy is involved than I care to bring up here.
-It started one day after we were just married and he came home to find the oven and refrigerator in the center of the room and me in Princess Leia buns armed with a mop, scouring sponge and vacuum.
+Home-Ec 101: Skills for Everyday Living has become my go-to book.
+Mostly to prove to my husband that I am “normal.”
+My husband has always thought of me to be crazy…sometimes, more crazy is involved than I care to bring up here.
+It started one day after we were just married, and he came home to find the oven and refrigerator in the center of the room and me in Princess Leia buns armed with a mop, scouring sponge, and vacuum.

 He shook his head and left the room.

 My cleaning habits have always been a thing of confusion for him.
-In arguments he declares he can clean the entire house in an hour…hour and a half tops!
-I point out that he cannot properly clean the entire house in that time.
+In arguments, he declares he can clean the entire house in an hour…hour and a half tops!
+I point out that he cannot properly clean the entire house at that time.

 From the moment I discovered the book Home-Ec 101: Skills for Everyday Living, I have had a partner in crime.
-Divided out in to four sections Clean It, Wash It, Fix It and Cook It, the basics of domestic live are covered.
+Divided into four sections, Clean It, Wash It, Fix It, and Cook It, the basics of domestic life are covered.
 It’s an easy read filled with humor I appreciate (brilliant sarcasm).

-From the cover design to the pages it has the 1950s feel when June Cleaver ruled the world.
-It was an era where women stayed home and were proud to be housekeepers and prided themselves on keeping their home pristine and running seemingly effortlessly.
+The cover design to the pages has the 1950s feel when June Cleaver ruled the world.
+It was an era where women stayed home and were proud to be housekeepers, and prided themselves on keeping their home pristine and running seemingly effortlessly.

-“…Before starting on the glass itself, grab the vacuum and ye, you guessed it, the soft bristled attachment, and suck of the loose dust, hair, and fuzzies from the sill, sash and panes.”
+“…Before starting on the glass itself, grab the vacuum and ye, you guessed it, the soft-bristled attachment, and suck off the loose dust, hair, and fuzzies from the sill, sash, and panes.”

 I love it when I’m right.